 The worlds in Illusionarium were beautifully created, and the descriptions were vivid enough that I had a clear picture in my head.
 This story gets right to the punch.
 Immediately I was intrigued by where the adventure was going to take me.

 I should have seen the fast start as a sign of how choppy the events would feel later in Illusionarium.
 As soon as you get used to one world, it sends you right into another where things are similar but different enough that they are distinguishable, like your bedroom with everything moved two inches to the left and painted a different color.
 Dixon throws so many things at the reader (and the main character, Jonathan) right after another that sometimes it was hard to follow what was going on in the story, but that may just be telling of how short my attention span can be.

 Many of the characters are very likable, each in their own unique way.
 The only characters that I disliked were meant to horrible people.
 However, I felt that the romance in the story, specifically between Jonathan and Alice, and Lockwood and Anna/Hannah, was rather forced.
 Both could have been entirely left out without ruining the story in any way.

 I was very interested in the concept of London schisming into different timelines and how it showed that the choices a person makes can affect generations to come.
 The idea of shared hallucinations with this chemical fantillium is interesting, and the consequences of using it too often were shocking.
 I like how the culture of Nod’ol was created around the use of fantillium and these illusions.

-Final thought: Overall I give this four stars.
+Final thought: Overall I give Illusionarium four stars.
 The worlds and characters were wonderfully created.
 I just found the events a bit choppy and awkward in spots.
 Still, it was nice to read something fast-paced.